skiadas/WebAppsCourse/notes/xhr_intro.md

 ### The Same Origin Policy and ways around it

 The **same-origin** policy is a security measure that protects the execution of Javascript code with certain permissions.
-The policy says that "scripts are contained in a first web page are allowed to access data that is in another web page **only** if those pages have the same *origin*".
+The policy says that "scripts that are contained in a first web page are allowed to access data that is in another web page **only** if those pages have the same *origin*".

 For instance there are ways in HTML to load another page within a "frame" of the existing page.
 This way for instance we can include third-party sections in our page, like amazon ads, widgets etc.